lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 * How do game consoles, like the playstation or xbox, differ from conventional computers like laptops or desktops?
 * How do single-board computers, like the raspberry pi, differ from conventional computers like laptops or desktops?
 * What is homebrew?
 How is homebrew implemented?
 List some other examples of package managers
+* Provide an overview of the steps for setting up a portfolio page on digital ocean.